seankanderson/HDInsight-Examples/README.md

-Create self-signed certificate

-Create resource group

-Create Azure SQL Database instance

-Create database for meta store

-create service principal for HD Insight cluster

-Create Azure Data Lake Store account

-Assign permissions to service principal for ADLS

-Create HDInsight cluster
+Powershell script to create a HDInsight cluster with the Hive metastore on SQL Server and Azure Data Lake Store as the default file system.